-The smart machine revolution of computers, robots and automation is well underway, reducing the need for human workers, yet the big brains in Washington think that doubling legal immigration
+The smart machine revolution of computers, robots and automation is well underway, reducing the need for human workers, yet the big brains in Washington think that doubling legal immigration is a swell idea.

 No, increased immigration is a bad idea, particularly when the true future needs for workers are considered.

 After decades of exodus, companies returning production to the U.S., Los Angeles Times, May 12, 2014

 In 2001, Generac Power Systems joined the wave of American companies shifting production to China.
 The move wiped out 400 jobs in southeast Wisconsin, but few could argue with management’s logic: Chinese companies were offering to make a key component for $100 per unit less than the cost of producing it in the U.S.

 Now, however, Generac has brought manufacturing of that component back to its Whitewater plant — creating about 80 jobs in this town of about ?14,500 people.

 The move is part of a sea change in American manufacturing: After three decades of an exodus of production to China and other low-wage countries, companies have sharply curtailed moves abroad.
 Some, like Generac, have begun to return manufacturing to U.S. shores.

 Although no one keeps precise statistics, the retreat from offshoring is clear from various sources, including federal data on assistance to workers hurt by overseas moves.